zj9205/note/Git.md

 #### On a different branch:
 - git branch -m old_name new_name
 #### Delete old remote branch and push new local branch.
 Reset the upstream branch for the new-name local branch.
--git push origin :old_name new_name
+- git push origin :old_name new_name
--git push origin -u new_name
+- git push origin -u new_name

 ### Delete branch
 - git branch -d branch_name